humanrightsconnected/metamodel/src/metamodel_core/README.md

 - If the existing Data Product deviates from the intended purpose, the current version will need to be replaced by a new version to meet the data consumers' needs.
 - If the data product consistently fails DQ thresholds, then it must be turned off or retired from being searchable until the quality issue can be resolved.
 - If one or more data sources is consistently down or contaminated for periods of time, then it can no longer be deemed reliable and should be turned off or retired after careful consideration.
+- For unstructured data products: If document extraction accuracy falls below acceptable thresholds or processing systems consistently fail, retirement may be necessary.
+- For unstructured data products: If the underlying document formats change significantly, making existing extraction processes obsolete, replacement or substantial revision may be required.
 - Regulatory pressures or litigations may require turning off one, several or All input data sources used in a data product.
 This is a leading indicator for retirement or replacement of the data product.
 - A Data Subject Access Request (DSAR) may result in automatic retirement or replacement of a Data Product.
 The Data Product owners must cooperate with the DSAR request.

 Data Product owners must consult with data governance teams to document policies relating to the retention period and steps to delete data following its useful life in a data product.
+For unstructured data products, this includes secure deletion of both source documents and extracted content.

 - Executive direction can be used to retire or replace a data product.